Skip to content

 Lady, 21 July 2018

-Lady has been in a pasture since March She is fairly quiet and primarily walks.
-My vet (Dr. White) told me at the end of May, after Lady’s last acupuncture session, that I could start working her if I wished, but I haven’t… she trotted out well that day, in hand in a straight line, but that left shoulder is still very atrophied.
-Yesterday (July 21) I worked her briefly in the round pen.
-She trots soundly to the left, but is a little bit lame to the right, and bends out.
+On July 21st, 2018, I worked her briefly in the round pen.
+She trotted soundly to the left, but was a little bit lame to the right, and bent out.
 She may –in fact, undoubtedly would– need regular adjustment if I were to use her.
 At the moment, she’ll stay in the pasture, and hopefully I’ll be able to breed her next year, finances permitting.
 At some point I may try to bring her back into use, but not now.

 Below are the two videos I took yesterday.